vdomos/domogik-plugin-vdevice/README.md

 ## Purpose

-Domogik Plugin for Virtual Device (Allows to create sensors updated from outside with a URL)
+Domogik Plugin for Virtual Device

 The plugin and the documentation are still in development